-COVID-19 (coronavirus disease 2019) is a respiratory illness that can be serious.
+COVID-19 COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by the coronavirus named SARS-CoV-2.
+Symptoms of COVID-19 vary significantly.
+Two types of tests can be used to diagnose... read more (coronavirus disease 2019) is a respiratory illness that can be serious.
 It is caused by a newly identified virus called severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).

-Based on available information, the risk of getting COVID-19 and/or its causing severe symptoms seems to be the same for pregnant women as for other adults.
+Based on available information, the risk of getting COVID-19 seems to be similar for pregnant women and other adults.

 The risk of problems during pregnancy (such as preterm labor, birth of a premature newborn, and preeclampsia) may be increased if symptoms are moderate or severe.